-Marcus has over 20 years experience within clinic Exercise Physiology, specialising in both injury rehabilitation and injury prevention.
-Utilising both hydrotherapy and gym (land) based exercises to restore function to individuals suffering varied musculoskeletal or chronic disease conditions.
+Marcus has over 20 years experience in clinical exercise physiology, specialising in both injury prevention and rehabilitation.
+He utilises hydrotherapy and gym (land) based exercises to restore function for individuals suffering varied musculoskeletal and chronic disease conditions.

 Lucy holds a Bachelor of Speech & Hearing Science from Macquarie University, Sydney.
-She has worked for Cochlear Ltd since 2016 in a range of different role: Consumer Engagement Advisor, Engagement Team Manager & currently as an Account Specialist.
+She has worked for Cochlear Ltd since 2016 in a range of different roles including: Consumer Engagement Advisor, Engagement Team Manager & currently as an Account Specialist.

 Lucy has always had a keen interest in helping people with disabilities, especially those with hearing loss.
 She has worked as a volunteer for the Royal Institute for Blind & Deaf Children; completing certificate I & II in Sign Language (AUSLAN).